22. Electrostatics

 Conductors

 We call materials in which electrons can easily move around electrical conductors.
-If you think about what wires are made of, maybe you can think of the type of materials that make good electrical conductors: metal.
+If you think about what wires are made of, maybe you can think of the types of materials that make good electrical conductors: metals.
 In metals, electrons are able to move around easily.
 This means we use them in all of our electric circuits (for example, the circuit in Figure 22.2) as well as in power lines and the charging cable you use for your electronic devices.

 A photograph of a digital electronic circuit built on a breadboard.
 There are several integrated circuit chips (black rectangles with silver metal pins protruding from each side) as well as many different colored wires.